-MDH will also continue to host periodic conference calls with the four treatment and assessment hospitals (Ebola Collaborative) to share best practices and have relevant MDH staff update the Ebola Collaborative on the latest infectious diseases.
+MDH will also continue to host periodic conference calls with the treatment hospitals (Ebola Collaborative) to share best practices and have relevant MDH staff update the Ebola Collaborative on the latest infectious diseases.
 In addition, the Ebola Collaborative will participate in NETEC trainings and conferences to maintain readiness and capabilities as necessary.